seemslegit42/aevonos/src/docs/Chaos-Cards.md

   - **Cost**: 1200 Ξ (Syndicate Pool)
   - **Description**: "Some languages are impossible for one mind to translate.
 But together, you can decipher the code of your enemy."
   - **System Effect**: Provides a critical clue to a member\'s "Glitch in the Glass."
 The clue is delivered in three different fragments to three different Syndicate members, who must collaborate to piece it together.

+### 3.5.
+Class V: Ritual Boons (Mercenary Cards)
+Impact: Variable cost, single-use power-ups.
+These are not random effects; they are strategic purchases that directly manipulate the underlying mechanics of fate.

+**Cards:**
+- **Card**: Loaded Die
+  - **Cost**: 250 Ξ
+  - **Description**: "Subtly bend the laws of probability.
+Grants a slight, invisible buff to your next 3 tributes."
+  - **System Effect**: The user's `loadedDieBuffCount` is incremented.
+The Klepsydra Engine applies a bonus to win probabilities when this buff is active.
+- **Card**: Sisyphus's Reprieve
+  - **Cost**: 150 Ξ
+  - **Description**: "Even the gods show mercy, sometimes.
+Guarantees your next tribute to Sisyphus will not result in a loss."
+  - **System Effect**: Sets the `nextTributeGuaranteedWin` flag on the user's PulseProfile to true.
+- **Card**: Oracle's Insight
+  - **Cost**: 500 Ξ
+  - **Description**: "For a brief time, the Oracle reveals the true payout probabilities, letting you see the hidden machinery of fate."
+  - **System Effect**: A temporary system effect is applied that would alter the UI of Folly Instruments to show probabilities.
+- **Card**: Hades' Bargain
+  - **Cost**: 100 Ξ
+  - **Description**: "A pact with the underworld.
+Doubles your next tribute, for double the potential boon... or double the fall."
+  - **System Effect**: Sets the `hadesBargainActive` flag on the user's PulseProfile.
+The Klepsydra Engine doubles the next tribute amount if this is active.

 ## 4. Development Directives
 - **KLEPSYDRA Integration**: All Chaos Card triggers and effects must be meticulously integrated with the klepsydra-service for precise tracking, cost deduction, and outcome modulation based on the user's Pulse Profile.